 Consider Failure a Warning

 One final consideration is for students with grants or loans.
+Failing a class while on financial aid may have serious implications for you.
 Many grants and loans require some repayment of the monies if you fail a class.
-There are also grants that require you to keep your GPA at a certain level for the continuation of the grant.
+Some grants require you to keep your GPA at a certain level for the continuation of the grant.
 You need to look closely at all of your grants and loans and see what their policies are.
-Sometimes you may lose some of the money for one semester but can get it again when you repeat the course.
+Sometimes you may lose some of your financial aid for one semester but can get it back when you repeat the course.

 When you find you are failing a class, try to take steps to stave off that failing grade before it is officially posted.
 A meeting with your professor that acknowledges your failure, discusses your situation and investigates how close you were to passing, could yield some options that avoid failure or at least give you some insight into how to do better the next time you take the class.
 Though rare, you may be able to complete last minute extra credit, withdraw from the class or take an incomplete to avoid the F.